-El Copal is a non-profit biological reserve.
+El Copal is a non-profit biological reserve just a short distance from Tapanti National Park.
 It is a small lodge surrounded by 160 hectares of primary forest.
 The lodge itself is very rustic with no cell phone service and limited wifi capability.
 It has three very basic rooms.
 However, the rooms are very inexpensive, the food is good, and people on site are very friendly.
 They do not speak English so it's best to have someone with you who speaks Spanish.

-There is exceptionally good birding here.
+There is exceptionally good birding at El Copal.
 Tanager flocks stream through the trees and watching them from the veranda at eye level is easy and relaxing.
+The trails below the lodge are fairly wide and not particularly difficult.
 On my trip, we scoped an Ochre-breasted Antpitta not far into the main trail.
 With playback, we called in several birds including a Tawny-throated Leaftosser and Dull-mantled Antbird.
 Further along we had Zeledon's Antbird, Russet Antshrike, Slaty Antwren, Rufous-browed Tyrannulet, Slaty-capped Flycatcher, and Northern Schiffornis.
-On the back side of the lodge veranda, we observed Tawny-crowned, White-vented and Yellow-throated Euphonias, White-ruffed and White-crowned Manakins, Emerald Tanager, Speckled Tanager, Bay-headed Tanager, Black-and-Yellow Tanager, Golden-hooded Tanager, Silver-throated Tanager, Ashy-throated Chlorospingus, Bananquit, Collared Aracari, Mistletoe Tyrannulet, and Collared Trogon.
+On the back side of the lodge veranda over a two-day period, we observed Tawny-crowned, White-vented and Yellow-throated Euphonias, White-ruffed and White-crowned Manakins, Emerald Tanager, Speckled Tanager, Bay-headed Tanager, Black-and-Yellow Tanager, Golden-hooded Tanager, Silver-throated Tanager, Ashy-throated Chlorospingus, Bananquit, Collared Aracari, Mistletoe Tyrannulet, and Collared Trogon.
 Farther off, we watched both Rufous-winged and Black-cheeked Woodpeckers.
 Below us in the garden, Snowcap, Green Thorntail, and Purple-throated Mountain-gems took turns on the flowering plants.
 Black-headed and Rufous-breasted Anthrush called from the forest floor throughout the morning.
 A Barred Forest-Falcon was called in with a playback right next to the lodge for a brief but very vocal personal encounter.

-I regard El Copal and the San Gerardo Field Station as the two best birding sites in Costa Rica.
+I regard El Copal and the San Gerardo Field Station as the two of the best birding sites in Costa Rica.

 La Marta Wildlife Refuge is also good Caribbean foothill birding about 30 minutes away from Tapanti and El Copal.
 There are many of the same birds here as Tapanti and El Copal along some well maintained trails.
 The area around the old coffee plantation was particularly good.
-Here we added Blue-and Gold Tanager, Bright-rumped Attila, Olive-backed Euphonia and Double-toothed Kite to a similar list of birds that we observed in the other two locations.
-The highly localized Rufous-browed Tyrannulet can also be observed at this location.
+Here we added Blue-and Gold Tanager, Bright-rumped Attila, Olive-backed Euphonia and Double-toothed Kite to a similar list of birds that we observed in the other two locations mentioned above.
+The highly localized Rufous-browed Tyrannulet can also be here, usually in pairs.
 This is a nice refuge with easy access.